kdubovikov/blog/_posts/2021-07-25-blazing-encoders.md

 Fortunately, there are alternative ways to deal with this problem. [category_encoders](https://contrib.scikit-learn.org/category_encoders/#) package contains lots of categorical variable encoding algorithms, and each of them has its tradeoffs.

-The one used more frequently in practice, and the simplest one, is called mean target encoding.
+The one that is used more frequently in practice, and the simplest one, is called mean target encoding.
 The idea is to introduce information about our target variable into categorical levels.
 Consider that we have the following dataset:

 | Product ID | # of items bought |
 |------------|-------------------|